earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

 }
 ~~~

-And responses get returned like this:
+And responses need to get returned like this:

 ~~~{.json caption="lambda output"}
 {